stefanpejcic/dev.openpanel.com/docs/services.md

 [Named (BIND9)](https://www.isc.org/bind/) service is used for DNS.

+Administrators can set custom nameservers on *OpenAdmin > OpenPanel Settings* to be used for OpenPanel websites.

 ## GoAccess

 OpenPanel uses [GoAccess](https://goaccess.io/) to generate beautiful HTML reports from Nginx access logs for each domain.